-Taiwanese writer/director Wei Te-Sheng’s action-drama vividly recounts the oppression of his country’s indigenous population and subsequent rebellion against their Japanese rulers in the early 20th century, a situation that’s comparable to the plight of Australia’s Aborigines and Native Americans.
+Taiwanese writer/director Wei Te-Sheng’s action-drama vividly recounts the oppression of his country’s Indigenous population and subsequent rebellion against their Japanese rulers in the early 20th century, a situation that’s comparable to the plight of Australian Aboriginals and Native Americans.

 Warriors of the Rainbow: Seediq Bale is a brutal, epic tale of suffering, courage, sacrifice, tribal rivalry and revenge, marked by some truly spectacular battle scenes and mystical elements.

 "A brutal, epic tale of suffering, courage and sacrifice"

 The narrative opens in 1895 when China ceded the island of Taiwan to Japan.
 The colonialists viewed the Aboriginal tribes such as the Seediq clans in a remote highlands region as savages and set out to 'civilise" them.

 The chief protagonist is Mouna Rudo (Da-Ching), a young Seediq warrior who’s renowned for his fearlessness and fighting prowess.
 After killing a rival tribesman, Mouna is initiated as a Seediq Bale (a 'true man") by having a tattoo engraved on his face.
 He takes part in the first uprising against a group of Japanese soldiers who are ambushed and crushed by falling rocks.

 Fast forward 25 years and the tribes have been forced into slave labour, building schools, houses and stores, while they spend their meagre wages on getting drunk on cheap millet wine.